DataDog/documentation/content/en/developers/_index.md

 ### Why create an integration?

 [Custom Checks][1] are great for occasional reporting, or in cases where the data source is either unique or very limited.
-For more general use-cases - such as application frameworks, open source projects, or commonly-used software - it makes sense to write an integration.
+For more general use cases - such as application frameworks, open source projects, or commonly-used software - it makes sense to write an integration.

 Metrics reported from accepted integrations are not counted as custom metrics, and therefore don't impact your custom metric allocation.
 (Integrations that emit potentially unlimited metrics may still be considered custom.)
 Ensuring native support for Datadog reduces friction to adoption, and incentivizes people to use your product, service, or project.
 Also, being featured within the Datadog ecosystem is a great avenue for added visibility.